-On June 16th 2019, the new initiative “FIM4L“ will be introduced at the 40th REFEDS meeting in Tallinn, Estonia.
-Peter Gietz (founder and CEO of DAASI International) and Barbara Monticini (Information Technology Specialist at the Italian national computer network for universities and research GARR) will inform the community about the foundation and the further development of FIM4L.
+On June 16th 2019, the new initiative “FIM4L“ was introduced at the 40th REFEDS meeting in Tallinn, Estonia.
+On behalf of Peter Gietz, who unfortunately had to cancel his participation on short notice, Nick Roy informed the community about the foundation and the further development of FIM4L.
 The aim of the initiative is to continue to develop the results and recommendations of the AARC2 project on federated identity management and to adapt them to the needs of libraries and library service providers.
-Currently, the initiative is working on a charter and a document with guidelines and recommendations; more information on the current status will be provided in the talk on June 16th at 11:35 am.
+Currently, the initiative is working on the final version of a charter and a document with guidelines and recommendations.

 About the event

 REFEDS, short for „the Research and Education FEDerations group“, has the mission to give the different education and research federations worldwide a unified voice, which will enable them to express their common needs.
 The group represents the demands of education and research in the continuously growing area of identity and access management.

 The 40th REFEDS meeting takes place in conjunction with TNC19.
 The TNC is the yearly TERENA Network Conference, the biggest and most prestigious European conference on the topic of network technologies for education and research.
 The TNC is the meeting point for national research networks.
 Its name is based on TERENA, the “Trans-European Research and Education Network Association”, which is continued today as part of GÉANT, together with DANTE (“Delivery of Advanced Network Technology to Europe”).